chaosknt/ReactJs_crudWithApi/README.md

 <h3>Description</h3>

 <p>
 Full-Stack CRUD's example by consuming an API Rest.
 The Api Rest was made with PHP by implementing PDO.
-As database enginee i used  MYSQL.
+As database enginee I used  MYSQL.
 The petitions are GET, POST, PUT, DELETE.

 The frontend was made with ReactJs.
 Also implements React Hook form and Axios.
 </p>